Kanedaa/SWG_tool_Philips/readme.md

 Important Notes:

     If the checkbox for the HTTP page load test is enabled, Cisco Secure Client (CSC) must be turned off.
 Otherwise, the connection will be intercepted by CSC, invalidating the results.
     Once CSC is disabled, the connection will only be accepted by the SWG proxy if the user is behind a trusted public network.
-Ensure the network environment is compliant before running the test..
+Ensure the network environment is compliant before running the test.

 Test #2: